 Does Xanax Cause Memory Loss?

+Why does Xanax cause memory loss?
 When ingested, Xanax increases the effect of the brain’s neurotransmitters called GABA.
 GABA slows communication among different parts of the brain.
-This slowed activity can have calming effects, but it can also prevent short-term memories from becoming long-term memories.
+This slowed activity can have calming effects, but it can also impair cognitive function, including memory formation and recall.

 The higher the Xanax dose, the more likely it is the person will black out.
 Of course, drinking alcohol at the same time as taking Xanax makes memory loss more likely.
 Once someone has blacked out due to Xanax abuse, there is no way to reverse this and suddenly remember what happened while they were under the influence.

-In some cases, the memory lapses caused by Xanax abuse can persist even after a person stops taking the drug.
+In some cases, abusing Xanax and memory loss can persist even after a person stops taking the drug.
 This is known as post-acute withdrawal syndrome (PAWS).
 PAWS can last for weeks or even months after the person quits taking Xanax.

-What’s more, long-term use of Xanax has been linked to an increased risk of dementia and Alzheimer’s disease, the condition that affects memory and cognition, usually in older adults.
+Does Xanax cause dementia?
+Long-term use of Xanax has been linked to an increased risk of dementia and Alzheimer’s disease, the condition that affects memory and cognition, usually in older adults.
+In summary, patients experiencing memory difficulties raise the question: does Xanax cause memory loss?
+Therefore, prompting further investigation into benzodiazepine-related cognitive effects.

 Xanax withdrawal symptoms can arise if someone has been abusing the drug.
 Though they may think that stopping taking Xanax cold turkey is safe, this is not true.
 Due to the effects of withdrawal, they should always complete Xanax detox with support and advice from a clinical professional.